maximbaz/wluma/README.md

 ## Relevant projects

-- [fake-light-sensor](https://github.com/cyrinux/fake-light-sensor): simulate ambient light sensor using a webcam
+- [fake-light-sensor](https://github.com/cyrinux/fake-light-sensor): simulate ambient light sensor using a webcam or time of the day
 - [lumen](https://github.com/anishathalye/lumen): project that inspired me to create this app